-- (a) In every case in which the University does not waive and release its ownership rights to intellectual property, it shall share the net income actually received by it from such property equally with the individual creator of that property.
-The creator, or the estate of the creator, shall continue to be entitled to this one-half share, notwithstanding his or her death or the termination of his or her employment at Tulane. - (b) Net income from a particular intellectual property is defined as gross proceeds from that intellectual property less allowable deductions. - (c) Gross proceeds from intellectual property means gross royalties, licensing fees or similar payments actually received from the sale, assignment, licensing or other exploitation of the intellectual property concerned, including equity participation in a company, but excluding research funding specifically earmarked for the furtherance of research activities or research programs at the University. - (d) Allowable deductions comprise: - i. all direct expenditures made for the purpose of protecting or exploiting that property and - ii.
-15% of remaining gross proceeds from intellectual property, after deduction of 1), above, for the support of the Office of Technology Transfer and Intellectual Property Development. - (e) The allowable deduction for the support of the Office of Technology Transfer and Intellectual Property Development shall be used for the following purposes, in order of priority:
+- In every case in which the University does not waive and release its ownership rights to intellectual property, it shall share the net income actually received by it from such property equally with the individual creator of that property.
+The creator, or the estate of the creator, shall continue to be entitled to this one-half share, notwithstanding his or her death or the termination of his or her employment at Tulane. - Net income from a particular intellectual property is defined as gross income proceeds from that intellectual property less allowable deductions.
+Gross proceeds from intellectual property means gross royalties, licensing fees or similar payments actually received from the sale, assignment, licensing or other exploitation of the intellectual property concerned, including equity participation in a company, but excluding research funding specifically earmarked for the furtherance of research activities or research programs at the University.

+Allowable deductions comprise: 1) all direct expenditures made for the purpose of protecting or exploiting that property, and 2) 15% of remaining gross proceeds from intellectual property, after deduction of 1), above, for the support of the Office of Technology Development.

-- i. to pay for any current and accumulated liabilities incurred on behalf of the Office of Technology Transfer and Intellectual Property Development; - ii. to pay the annual operating expenses of the Office of Technology Transfer; and Intellectual Property Development and - iii. to support a seed research fund under the direction of the Committee on Research. - (f) The University's one-half share shall be distributed to the Uptown campus or to the Medical Center, depending on where the individual creator of the intellectual property has his or her appointment and/or employment, and the distribution shall be dedicated in the manner set out below.
+- The allowable deduction for the support of the Office of Technology Development shall be used for the following purposes, in order of priority: - o to pay for any current and accumulated liabilities incurred on behalf of the Office of Technology Development; - o to pay the annual operating expenses of the Office of Technology Development; and - o to support a seed research fund under the direction of the Committee on Research. - The University's one-half share shall be distributed to the uptown campus or to the Medical Center, depending on where the individual creator of the intellectual property has his or her appointment and/or employment, and the distribution shall be dedicated in the manner set out below.
 If the individual creator has an appointment and/or is employed at both campuses, the University's share shall be distributed between the two campuses in proportion to their respective contributions to the individual creator's salary, and the distributions shall be dedicated in the manner set out below.
-If the intellectual property concerned has been jointly created by individuals appointed and/or employed at different campuses, the University's share shall be distributed between the two campuses in the same proportion as the one-half share of the joint creators, as set forth in a revenue sharing agreement to which the University and each of the joint creators shall be party, and the distribution shall be dedicated in the manner set out below. - i.
-Seventy percent of each distribution to a campus shall be retained by that campus or by such appropriate sub-unit of that campus as is established under any decentralized management center adopted at that campus, unrestricted as to use. - ii.
-The balance (thirty percent) of each distribution to a campus shall be made available to the department, section, or research activities of the individual creator or creators appointed and/or employed on that campus or on that sub-unit, as the case may be, according to their particular needs and circumstances as determined by the Senior Vice President for Academic Affairs and Provost, the Senior Vice President and Dean, School of Medicine, or their respective designee(s), as appropriate, in consultation with the individual creator(s) and the appropriate dean(s) or director(s).
+If the intellectual property concerned has been jointly created by individuals appointed and/or employed at different campuses, the University's share shall be distributed between the two campuses in the same proportion as the one-half share of the joint creators, as set forth in a revenue sharing agreement to which the University and each of the joint creators shall be party, and the distribution shall be dedicated in the manner set out below. - Seventy percent of each distribution to a campus shall be retained by that campus or by such appropriate sub-unit of that campus as is established under any decentralized management center adopted at that campus, unrestricted as to use. - o The balance (thirty percent) of each distribution to a campus shall be made available to the department, section, or research activities of the individual creator or creators appointed and/or employed on that campus or on that subunit, as the case may be, according to their particular needs and circumstances as determined by the Senior Vice President for Academic Affairs and/or the Senior Vice President for Health Sciences in consultation with the individual creator(s) and the appropriate dean(s) or director(s).